jroberts91/VisaHackathon/Web/BackEnd/README.md

 ## api/offers

-- GET '/list' fulfill and order.
-Fulfilled order will have no changes.
-Max param shows the max number of orders to be returned(.../get?max=5)
+- GET '/list'Max param shows the max number of orders to be returned(.../get?max=5)

 ```json
 Request param